the site for finding a nursing job worldwide

 What is a Resume?

-The American style resume is primarily a means to sell your capabilities and services.
-This even applies to resumes in the medical profession.
+The American style resume is a means to sell your capabilities and services.
+The argument even applies to resumes in the medical profession.
 It is quite unlike a Curriculum Vitae, the chronological list of work and education experiences preferred in Europe and the Far East.
-The Resume provides details of your skills and experiences to a potential employer so that he can see, in a short summary, how your skills are relevant to the potential job and how you could contribute something of value in your future workplace.
+The Resume provides details of your skills and experiences to a potential employer so that he can see, in summary, how your skills are relevant to the potential job and how you could contribute something of value in your future workplace.

-A resume is your advertising and selling tool.You might fulfill all the requirements for a specific position, but your resume fails, if the employer does not, on the basis of what he sees on it, immediately conclude, that you are the person for the job.
-Remember, your first priority is to create a resume that attracts the readers immediate attention.
-The initial twenty seconds will decide whether it ends up in the "under consideration" or the "rejected" file.
+A resume is your advertising and selling tool.You might fulfill all the requirements for a particular position, but your resume fails, if the employer does not, by what he sees on it, immediately conclude, that you are the person for the job.
+Remember, your priority is to create a resume that attracts the reader's immediate attention.
+The first twenty seconds will decide whether it ends up in the "under consideration" or the "rejected" file.

 The most effective resumes are focused specifically on a job and address the potential employer's stated requirements for the position.

-To write a resume that fulfills your main objective, namely "to get that job", there are a number of important points, which you should seriously consider:
+To write a resume that fulfills your primary objective, namely "to get that job," there are some important points, which you should seriously consider:

-Define the Purpose of the Resume The Purpose of the Resume is, In the first instance, to be considered suitable and be called for an interview.
+Define the Purpose of the Resume The Purpose of the Resume is, in the first instance, to be considered suitable and invited for an interview.

-Stress your Strengths and show your Technical and Personal Qualities It is important to show your relevant technical and personal qualities and strengths to a future employer.
-The emphasis here is on "relevant".
-Therefore, read the job description and advertisement well, so that you keep the qualities you offer relevant to the job!
+Stress your Strengths and show your Technical and Personal Qualities It is important to show your important technological and personal qualities and strengths to a future employer.
+The emphasis here is on "relevant."
+Therefore, read the job description and advertisement well, so that you keep the qualities you offer pertinent to the job!
 Back up your qualities with achievements that show them in the right context.
 Do not exaggerate your abilities, but show the ones you have!

-Use the right Title for the Positions you held Don't be general and "wishy-washy".
-Each job has a title, use it in a relevant way, when describing your past duties and jobs.
+Use the right Title for the Positions you held Don't be general and "wishy-washy."
+Each job has a title, use it relevantly, when describing your past duties and employment.

 Make the most important points first!
-Make the important points (qualities, experience, training, leadership, responsibility, etc) that are relevant to the job offered first.
-Health Care jobs, probably more than most other jobs are defined by a mix of technical ability, human emotional strength and team work.
+State the important points (qualities, experience, training, leadership, responsibility, etc.) that are relevant to the job offered first.
+Health Care jobs, probably more than most other jobs are defined by a mix of technical ability, human emotional strength, and teamwork.
 Show how you can excel in all of those, within the job on offer!

 Show and describe your professional Goal Be short and to the point and only describe what is relevant within the job on offer.
-Be specific, not vague, but remain relevant!
+Be specific, not vague, but remain consistent!

 Explain the benefits of your skills to your work and the Job offered The employer will want to know how your technical ability and your experience will be relevant to the job offered.
 The mere fact that you have these abilities is not enough.

 Achievements and Responsibilities Show in your resume what you have achieved within the responsibilities give to you in your former jobs.
-Just listing responsibilities will not be enough.
+Just listing duties will not be enough.

-Individual Resumes Write individual resumes for each job application.
+Individual Resumes Write specific resumes for each job application.
 Having a "general or generic resume" will be helpful for that.
-But you have to individualize each resume you submit so that it reflects what you bring to the job.
+However, you have to individualize each resume you submit so that it reflects what you bring to the job.

 Irrelevant Information Do not include irrelevant information in your resume.
-In the USA/Canada things like your political affiliation, religion and sexual preference are not normally included in a resume.
-Even age is not seen as relevant, nor is your marital status, or country of citizenship (except for certain government jobs).
+In the USA/Canada things like your political affiliation, religion and sexual preference are not usually included in a resume.
+Even age is not relevant, nor is your marital status, or country of citizenship (except for certain government jobs).

-European CV's will require you to state your age, marital status, country of citizenship, but never your religion, political affiliation or sexual preferences.
+will require you to state your age, marital status, country of nationality, but never your religion, political affiliation or sexual preferences.

-Avoid being Negative Don't sound negative about former employers, whether in your resume, nor in your interview.
-Don't state what you disliked to do in your job.
+Avoid being Negative Don't sound negative about former employers, whether in your resume nor in your interview.
+Don't state what you disliked to do as part your job.

 If you have a name that can be used by either male or female, make sure that you state Mr. or Ms., where you have your name.
 If you have a foreign name, identifying gender is often difficult.

-Do not state the obvious Avoid stating obvious facts, like "available for interview" or "references on request".
-If you would not be interested in an interview or in giving references, you would not apply for the job!
+Do not state the obvious Avoid stating facts, like "available for interview" or "references on request."
+If you were not interested in a meeting or in giving references, you would not apply for the job!

 List all your Positions If you continuously worked for the same company for a considerable time, list all the different positions and roles that you had separately.
-You probably had different responsibilities and developed different skills on each role, so the employer will like to know it.
+You probably had different responsibilities and developed different skills on each past employment and the prospective employer would like to know these.
 If space is an issue in your resume, give less detail on positions you held further back in time, or, if they have less relevance to the job you apply for

 Have a complete Listing of your Work Experience.
 List all the relevant Jobs you have held, but unless it is your first job after university, or it is functionally relevant, don't mention that you "flipped Hamburgers" or worked in a dry cleaning as a summer job!

-Only List Activities that are relevant to the Job Application Don't list your hobbies or even involvement in civic affairs.
-Unless, obviously, it has a direct relevance to the job you apply for.
-But otherwise, being a Deacon in your Church does not interest the employer.
+Only List Activities that are relevant to the Job Application Do not list your hobbies or even involvement in civic affairs.
+Unless, of course, it has a direct relevance to the job you apply.
+However, otherwise, being a Deacon in your Church does not interest the employer.

-No use of Slang or Professional Jargon in your Resume Don't use slang of professional jargon in your resume.
-The Human Resources Manager may only have a passing acquaintance with your professional terminology, an he will be the first one to see the resume!
+No use of Slang or Professional Jargon in your Resume Do not use slang language of professional jargon in your resume.
+The Human Resources Manager may only have a passing acquaintance with your professional terminology, and he will be the first one to see the resume!

-Once you have completed the substance, or the content, of your resume, you have to focus your attention to the layout and format and to checking and proof reading.
+Once you have completed the substance, or the content, of your resume, you have to focus your attention on the layout and format and to checking and proofreading.
 The points below put these elements into context.

-Pay Attention to the Format, Type face and general layout Make sure that your have a layout which is easy to read and well organized.
-Use a font (type face) that is large enough (10-12 point, depending on the font) and see that your layout keeps sufficient "white space".
+Pay Attention to the Format, Typeface and general layout Make sure that you have a design which is easy to read and well organized.
+Use a font (typeface) that is large enough (10-12 point, depending on the font) and see that your layout keeps sufficient "white space."
 The best fonts are probably Ariel, Times Roman, Helvetica or Verdana.
 Refrain from using exotic fonts!
 They usually end up in the waste paper basket!

-Remember your resume should not exceed 2 pages.
+Remember your resume should not exceed two pages.
 Do not use capital letters to emphasize something in the script of your resume (except where it is grammatically correct!)

 The key is to communicate the message that you are suitable for the job offered!

-Use "bullets" to emphasize something in your layout This avoids long and boring text paragraphs.
-Personnel Managers (Human resource managers) like to read short and relevant paragraphs, because they have lots of applicants to consider. therefore
+Use "bullets" to emphasize something in your layout This avoids long and tedious text paragraphs.
+Personnel Managers (Human resource managers) like to read short and relevant sections because they have lots of applicants to consider.
+Therefore

 • Keep your sentences short, and